 I am an assistant professor of economics at the University of Louvain and I study how risk and uncertainty shape economic decision making.
-I have a particular interest in understanding how contemporary religious institutions evolve to provide substitutes to insurance and other services that might otherwise be provided by formal markets.
+I am particularly interested in how contemporary religious institutions provide substitutes to insurance and other services that might otherwise be provided by formal markets.
 I have experience running a variety of lab, field, and lab-type field experiments in what some coauthors insist on calling “exotic places”.

 Please click here for my CV.

-- When When Money Can’t Buy Political Love: Lab Experiments on Vote Buying in Ghana and Uganda (2024). accepted at Economic Development and Cultural Change
+- When Money Can’t Buy Political Love: Lab Experiments on Vote Buying in Ghana and Uganda.
+Economic Development and Cultural Change (2025)

 (with D. Burbidge and N. Cheeseman)